By Catherine Poslusny

 This process is incredibly inefficient—over three-quarters of the heating value of harvested wood is lost when it’s turned into charcoal.
 Natural gas and propane, on the other hand, keep about 90% of their heating value as they travel from the ground to your grill.

-While propane and natural gas grills do use fossil fuels, their efficiency makes them the more eco-friendly choice than charcoal grills.
+While propane and natural gas grills use fossil fuels, their efficiency makes them the more eco-friendly choice than charcoal grills.
 Gas grills heat up quickly after you turn them on, and they can be turned off immediately after you’re finished cooking.
+Some gas grills offer efficient direct cooking – look for infrared rotisserie cooking or even in some cases infrared grilling!

-Electric grills and pellet grills need to be plugged into your electricity to operate.
+Electric grills need to be plugged into your electricity to operate.
 Since they don’t use fossil fuels, it may seem like they’d be the automatic choice.
+Many green building advocates recommend that all homes go fully electric now to future proof as the grid receives more green energy and the price of gas rises.
 However, since over 60% of the electricity in the United States is powered by fossil fuels, electric grills may lead to more emissions than you realize.
-So, unless your home is powered by renewable energy, gas grills beat out electric in having the smallest carbon footprint.
+Understanding the mix of your electricity either via home or grid-source renewables will help you decide if gas or electric is better in the short term.

 starter fluid on charcoal grill